w3f/Grants-Program/applications/queryWeb3.md

 Use Case 2: Yield Query

-- Business Description：allows users to query snapshots of various chains within the Polkadot ecosystem (e.g., DOT, KSM, Hydration, Bifrost, etc.) on any given day.
+- Business Description：allows users to query snapshots of various chains within the Polkadot ecosystem (e.g., Polkadot, Kusama, Hydration, Bifrost, etc.) on any given day.
 Users can search for all asset types (RWA or DeFi) and all yield types (staking, farming), including all tokens (DOT, KSM, HDT, vDOT, vKSM, BNC, etc.).
 The query results will list the TVL (Total Value Locked), 24-hour trading volume, and the number of transactions for each token or currency pair.
 Additionally, based on these query results, our platform can display the top 10 yield rates in the Polkadot ecosystem, the top 10 chains by TVL, and various visual representations such as line charts, pie charts, or other graphical formats.
 This information is designed to provide investors and operators with valuable insights for making informed investment and operational decisions.

-- Data process： Extract DEFI yield data through the APIs of various blockchains into MySQL and other databases, then process and organize it into multidimensional data suitable for BI, and store it in MySQL.
+- Data process: Extract DEFI yield data through the APIs of various blockchains into MySQL and other databases, then process and organize it into multidimensional data suitable for BI, and store it in MySQL.

 - Business flow
 ![Business flow for yield query](https://github.com/Query-Web3/product/blob/main/business%20flow/YieldQuery_businessflow.webp)